public interface FlakeIdGenerator extends IdGenerator

 longprimitive values and are k-ordered (roughly ordered).
 IDs are in the range from

-If more than 64 IDs are requested in a single millisecond, IDs will gracefully overflow to the next millisecond and uniqueness is guaranteed in this case.
-The implementation does not allow overflowing by more than certain number of seconds, 15 by default; if IDs are requested at a higher rate, the call will block.
-Note, however, that clients might be able to generate faster because each call goes to a different (random) member and the 64 IDs/ms limit is for a single member.
+Timestamp component is in milliseconds since 1.1.2018, 0:00 UTC and has 41 bits.
+This caps the useful lifespan of the generator to little less than 70 years (until ~2088).
+The sequence component is 6 bits.
+If more than 64 IDs are requested in single millisecond, IDs will gracefully overflow to the next millisecond and uniqueness is guaranteed in this case.
+The implementation does not allow overflowing by more than 15 seconds, if IDs are requested at higher rate, the call will block.
+Note, however, that clients are able to generate even faster because each call goes to a different (random) member and the 64 IDs/ms limit is for single member.

 Note: Values returned from this method may be not strictly ordered.

 HazelcastException- if node ID for all members in the cluster is out of valid range.
 See "Node ID overflow" in

 class documentationfor more details.